miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../team/index.html#third-party-devices">The team members do not use third party devices for logging in</a>
+                                <a href="../team/index.html#third-party-devices">Team members do not use third-party devices for logging in</a>
                             </p>

                     </td>